Quelle: Collage Renovabis

 With a population of around 2.5 million the Republic of Moldova has been struggling for decades for self-determination amid geopolitical tensions between West and East.
 The former Soviet republic has been a candidate for EU membership since 2022.
 The parliamentary elections on 28 September 2025 were won by the Party of Action and Solidarity (PAS) under President Maia Sandu with its pro-European course.
 However, accusations of Russian manipulation and the exclusion of a pro-Russian party shortly before the elections show how disputed the country's future direction is.**

 The societal polarisation in the Republic of Moldova is also reflected in the parallel existence of two Orthodox Churches, to which the majority of the population belongs.
 The Catholic Church is a small minority but enjoys recognition for its social commitment.
-The effects of Russia's war of aggression against Ukraine have intensified the challenges for the Republic of Moldova, one of the poorest countriesin Europe: the reception of numerous refugees from the neighbouring country, a sharp rise in the cost of living, high unemployment and an overall precarious socio-economic situation, which leads many Moldovans to seek income in the West or Russia and has made the republic a hotspot for human trafficking.
+The effects of Russia's war of aggression against Ukraine have intensified the challenges for the Republic of Moldova, one of the poorest countries in Europe with a varied history: the reception of numerous refugees from the neighbouring country, a sharp rise in the cost of living, high unemployment and an overall precarious socio-economic situation, which leads many Moldovans to seek income in the West or Russia and has made the republic a hotspot for human trafficking.

 - Anton Coșa, Bishop of the Roman Catholic Diocese Chișinău, Chișinău